orb-lang/cluster/doc/md/cluster.md

 that we can prefer it over genus for new orders\.

+#### contract

+First fields I need are `boundindex` and `freeindex`\.

+A `boundindex` function must be of three arguments, `(Cassette, key, value)`, cluster curries the cassette to the index and assigns it, while putting the Cassette somewhere where it can be consulted for keys later\.

+I think that's just `__meta.keys`, where the contract is that all values are ignored, any non\-nil value returns a key, anything in a keys table must have only index tables and this will be checked by cluster when building\.

+`freeindex` is for index metamethods which do not have a table which is the source of truth for indexing, maybe it gives the square of even numbers and the cube root of odd ones, we don't care, but we can't look up the keys on it and rummaging around looking for the nearest table upvalue is unlikely to be of assistance\.

 ### genus\(family: seed?\)

 This either creates or extends a genus\.